Hierifer/Unity-Affectiva/README.md

-# assignment2
+# Unity --- Affectiva
-Unity --- Affectiva
+Implementing Affectiva into Unity Projects that users can control their characters in game by their facial expression.